Are you part of a multicenter clinical trial? If not, you may be soon.

 The Old Way of Managing Multicenter Studies Doesn’t Work in the Modern Era of Clinical Trials

-Multicenter studies demand a higher volume of required documentation to track, analyze and submit data to sponsors and regulatory bodies.
-Coordinating centers running multicenter trials are under more pressure than ever to effectively streamline processes to reach project deadlines.
+Multicenter clinical trials demand a higher volume of required documentation to track, analyze and submit data to sponsors and regulatory bodies.
+Coordinating centers running multicenter clinical trials are under more pressure than ever to effectively streamline processes to reach project deadlines.

 The compounded impact of rising trial complexity, up 352% in the last decade, and exponential growth of new clinical studies launched per year, up 300% over the same time, add significant strain to coordinating centers.
 Coordinating centers and their teams must now manage an ever-growing volume of documents, data, sites, and patients.